High Voltage Microwave Oven Fuse 0.8A 5 kV

 - do not do any measurements on high voltage side of the transformer when appliance connected to the mains

--high voltage in microwave oven is about 4200V
+-high voltage in the microwave oven is about 4200V

--do not touch any conductive wires on HV side, even by insulated screw driver
+-do not touch any conductive wires on HV side, even by the insulated screwdriver

-- do not measure voltage on secondary winding
+- do not measure a voltage on the secondary winding

-Capacitor can store electric charge that can be dangerous to health and life.
+The capacitor can store the electric charge that can be dangerous to health and life.